Sundae-Shop-Consulting/npc-exploration/README.md

 3. Run `cci flow run dev_org` to deploy this project and assign yourself a whole bunch of permissions.
 4. Run `cci org browser` to open the org in your browser.

 This will create a scratch org with a number of NPC features enabled, including Fundraising, Program Management, and Volunteer Management.
-In the future this will also include Grantmaking, but the setup required some additional troubleshooting that hasn't been completed yet.
+In the future this will also include Grantmaking, but the setup for grantmaking required some additional troubleshooting that hasn't been completed yet.

 ### Volunteer Management Quick Start